Riesz summability on boundary lines of holomorphic functions generated by Dirichlet series: Perron's formula in terms of horizontal limits

-Given $\ell >0$ and $f\in H_{\infty,\ell}^{\lambda}[\re > 0]$, the aim of this section is to prove an integral formula for the Riesz means $(R_{x}^{\lambda,k}(f))_{x>0}$ in terms of the horizontal limit function $f^\ast$.
-Later we are going to see that this integral description incorporates most of the information we need for the understanding of Riesz summation of such horizontal limits.
+Given a frequency $\lambda$, some $\ell \ge 0$ and $f\in H_{\infty,\ell}^{\lambda}[\re > 0]$, the aim of this section is to prove an integral formula for the Riesz means $R_{x}^{\lambda,k}(f)$ in terms of the horizontal limit function $f^\ast$, whenever $k>\ell$.
+Later we are going to see that this integral description incorporates most of the information we need for the understanding of Riesz summation on the imaginary line.

-The following Perron type formula is an indispensable tool from \cite[Theorem~4.5]{DefantSchoolmann6} which in fact up to some point rules the structure theory of the scale of the Banach spaces $H^{\lambda}_{\infty,\ell}[\re >0]$, $\ell\ge 0$.
+The following Perron-type formula is an indispensable tool from \cite[Theorem~3.5]{DefantSchoolmann6}, which in fact up to some point rules the structure theory of the scale of Banach spaces $H^{\lambda}_{\infty,\ell}[\re >0]$, $\ell\ge 0$.

 \begin{Theo} Let $f \in H^{\lambda}_{\infty,\ell}[\re >0]$ and $k >\ell\ge 0$.
 Then for all $s_{0}\in [\re \ge 0]$, $x>0$ and $c >0$

 \end{Theo}